Red Brick Store: Notable events

+On March 15, 1842 Joseph Smith initiated as a Mason and the next day raised to the level of Master Mason in his office in the store.
+The organization of the Female Relief Society of Nauvoo, the first iteration of the longest-existing women's organization in the world, was founded in the assembly hall on the second floor on March 17, 1842.
+A few months later the first performance of the Nauvoo Endowment ordinance took place in the same hall on May 4, 1842.
+In May 1842, Joseph Smith proposed polygamous marriage to 19-year-old Nancy Rigdon behind the locked door of his office on the upper story of the store.
+Nancy refused, saying she would "alarm the neighbors" if not allowed to leave.
+Joseph unlocked the door, and his scribe, Willard Richards, delivered the Happiness Letter to Nancy shortly after, in an attempt to convince her to agree to the marriage.

 Destruction and rebuilding

 After Joseph Smith was killed and the majority of Latter Day Saints left Nauvoo, the Red Brick Store fell into disrepair.
 Eventually, it was torn down and the bricks were used to construct new buildings in Nauvoo.

-In 1980, the Reorganized Church of Jesus Christ of Latter Day Saints rebuilt the Red Brick Store on the original foundation as part of its 1980 sesquicentennial celebrations.
-Today, the Red Brick Store is owned and operated as a tourist attraction by the Community of Christ.
-The Store sells goods that are similar to the kind that were sold in the Store in the 1840s.
+In 1980, the Reorganized Church of Jesus Christ of Latter Day Saints (now known as Community of Christ) rebuilt the Red Brick Store on the original foundation as part of its 1980 sesquicentennial celebrations.
+The reconstructed Red Brick Store is now owned and operated by the Church of Jesus Christ of Latter-day Saints, which purchased the structure on March 5, 2024, as part of a larger sale of historically significant artifacts and properties by the Community of Christ.

-Manti, Utah
+Namesakes

-In Manti, Utah, the headquarters of the True and Living Church of Jesus Christ of Saints of the Last Days (TLC Church) is located in a building named the Red Brick Store in honor of Smith's original structure in Nauvoo.
+In Manti, Utah, the headquarters of the True and Living Church of Jesus Christ of Saints of the Last Days was formerly located in a building named the Red Brick Store in honor of Smith's original structure in Nauvoo.